uq-its-ss/design-system/docs/bundling.md

 ### `packages/private-design-output`

-> This tool allows you to generate an export-ready bundle of the UIDF from source.
+> This tool allows you to generate an export-ready bundle of the UQDS from source.

 [Read the docs](/packages/private-design-output/README.md)

 ## Released bundler packages

-These packages allow developers & designers to consume versioned bundles from the UIDF package registry as single imports (Sass (SCSS) & Javascript modules).
+These packages allow developers & designers to consume versioned bundles from the UQDS package registry as single imports (Sass (SCSS) & Javascript modules).

 ### `@uqds/all`